 “The Dalek Invasion of Earth” is an adventure of the second season of “Doctor Who” classic series which aired in 1964.
-It’s a six parts adventure written by Terry Nation and directed by Richard Martin.
+It follows “Planet of Giants” and it’s a six parts adventure written by Terry Nation and directed by Richard Martin.
 At that time the various episodes of each adventure had individual titles, in this case:

 - World’s End